-Also, Of Future Ghosts & Better Aliens is not done yet and maybe it will never quite be.
-I think that is part of it because during the great depression there used to be a commune in the sand dunes in Oceano, California.
+During the great depression there was a commune in the sand dunes in Oceano, California.
+The people there called themselves Dunites.
 Everyday the sand drifted over rooftops and digging one’s house out of the changing landscape was a daily chore.
 “Change as Flexibility Demands!” the people of the commune said.
-This seemed like a good way way to reclaim the capitalistic trauma of instability and change during the Great Depression.
+This practice in living seemed nearly to perform the very capitalistic precarity of the era (the American Great Depression.)

 I live in a city that too made on sand and on constantly shifting economic norms.

 What does it mean to always change, to be in a constant state of evolution and for invention to be the most valued kind of labor?